New patient offer – click here to schedule a free sedation dentistry consultation, including X-rays.

 Colorado Springs Dental Office – near North Carefree Circle and North Powers Boulevard, in northeast Colorado Springs, (719) 247-2350

 IV sedation, also referred to as general anesthesia, is the deepest form of sedation.
 You receive the sedation through an IV that’s attached to your arm.
-While you’re receiving IV sedation, you are completely unconscious and unaware of anything that’s going on.
+While you’re receiving IV sedation, you are fully unconscious and unaware of anything that’s going on.
 After receiving IV sedation, you’ll need to have someone drive you home from your appointment.

 Conscious Sedation / Oral Sedation